shabiel/personal-website/articles/floss-weekly.rst

 System.

 VistA is finding big success as an educational system for training nurses and physicians.
-It's currently known to be used in Johns Hopkins and University of Michigan, and it is certainly used in other Universities which we do not know of.
+It's currently known to be used in Johns Hopkins, University of Michigan, and George Masson; and it is certainly used in other Universities which we do not know of.

 Many of the places in which VistA and RPMS are used are not using open source implementations.